awesomenix/repairman/README.md

 ![Design](maintenance.jpg)

-You can set a maintenance limit (e.g. 5%) which is the max allowable maintenance to occue at once cluster-wide.
+You can set a maintenance limit (e.g. 5%) which is the max allowable maintenance to occur at once cluster-wide.

 We define 2 CRDs